How does NSW CTP work?

-For light vehicles, NSW CTP can generally be purchased for six or twelve months, however there are a few things to consider:
+For light vehicles, NSW CTP can generally be purchased for 6 or 12 months, however there are a few things to consider:

 - The period of CTP insurance must match the period of registration

-- The six month registration option is not available if you are registering a vehicle for the first time, transferring a vehicle from interstate, transferring ownership or re-registering a vehicle after the registration has been cancelled.
+- 6 month registration is not available if you are registering a vehicle for the first time, transferring a vehicle from interstate, transferring ownership or re-registering a vehicle after the registration has been cancelled

-- Registration is cancelled if registration is not renewed within three months of expiry.
+- Registration is cancelled if registration is not renewed within 3 months of expiry.

-Your greenslip insurer will notify Roads and Maritime Services (RMS) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
-You no longer need to present a hard copy green slip receipt.
+Your greenslip insurer usually notifies Transport for NSW (TfNSW) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
+You do not usually need to present a hardcopy green slip receipt.

 Before you can register your vehicle in NSW you will be required to purchase a CTP green slip.
 You may also be required to arrange a safety and identity inspection for your vehicle.

 A vehicle safety inspection is known as a safety check.
 A more thorough safety and identity inspection is known as a blue slip.

-Authorised inspection stations will transmit the safety check electronically to the RMS.
+- Authorised inspection stations transmit the safety check electronically to TfNSW.

 - A blue slip is required for vehicles being transferred from interstate or being re-registered after the registration has been cancelled.

 You can renew your registration in person, by phone or online through Service NSW.